orbat-mapper/msdllib/README.md

 Please note that MSDL will be superseded by C2SIM-Initialize.
 You can read more about this on the [C2SIM PDG/PSG page](https://www.sisostds.org/StandardsActivities/DevelopmentGroups/C2SIMPDGPSG-CommandandControlSystems.aspx).

+See [msdl-viewer](https://github.com/orbat-mapper/msdl-viewer) for an example project that uses MSDLlib.

 ## Copyright notice

 The MSDL schema [SISO-STD-007-2008](https://www.sisostds.org/DesktopModules/Bring2mind/DMX/Download.aspx?Command=Core_Download&EntryId=45690&PortalId=0&TabId=105)